 Please click the text links in the colored boxes below to obtain useful Planning Division information.

 - This is a link to Highland Park's "Community Portal" that provides a lot of information for any property in town.

 - Current Development Projects

 - This interactive map has information on current development projects around the City.

 - Online Zoning Map: Also accessible through the "Community Portal" link above, this online mapping tool provides you with the zoning district for any property in Highland Park.

 - Enter an address into the search bar and click the magnifying glass icon

 - Click on the property to get the zoning district

 - City of Highland Park Master Plan The City’s Comprehensive Master Plan, most recently amended in 1997, is a product of extensive public involvement over many years.
 Through collaborative effort, the community identified the basic core values and principles important to most residents of Highland Park and used them to establish goals and objectives for its future.

 - Design Guidelines This document illustrates the Design Review Standards of Chapter 176.
 The Guidelines provide design direction throughout the Design Development and Review process.
 They should be used by architects, developers, property owners, and the Plan and Design Commission to evaluate and guide design for non-single-family structures throughout Highland Park and within its downtown.

-- Bike / Walk Plan 2030 A PDF planning document that addresses the City's bicycle and pedestrian resources and goals
+- Move HP A PDF planning document that addresses the City's bicycle and pedestrian resources and goals

 - Biking in Highland Park A list of resources and links that may assist in experiencing Highland Park by bicycle.